Siddarth-Velan/IEEE-ML-Round-2/README.md

-# Includes colab notebook, trained model, final embeddings and faiss index.
+# Includes colab notebook, failed api file
 Major issues : couldnt get fastapi to load properly, both through the cors middleware route and from colab cell itself, not familiar enough with cli to implement
              : Hybrid search kept bugging out when used to train the model, so normal search implemented, but hybrid search can be accessed separately through the cells, the search itself is fully functional
              : all metrics are really low as there are qrels for all 8.8M queries, I have a subset of 100K